Jock Mahoney

 Jacques Joseph O'Mahoney (February 7, 1919 – December 14, 1989), known professionally as Jock Mahoney, was an American actor and stuntman.
-He starred in two Action/Adventure television series, The Range Rider and Yancy Derringer.
+He starred in two action/adventure television series, The Range Rider and Yancy Derringer.
 He played Tarzan in two feature films and was associated in various capacities with several other Tarzan productions.
 He was credited variously as Jacques O'Mahoney, Jock O'Mahoney, Jack Mahoney, and finally Jock Mahoney.

 Early life, education, and military service

-Mahoney was born in Chicago, Illinois and reared in Davenport, Iowa.
+Mahoney was born February 7, 1919, in Chicago, Illinois and reared in Davenport, Iowa.
 He was of French and Irish descent, the only child of Ruth and Charles O'Mahoney.
 He entered the University of Iowa in Iowa City and excelled at swimming and diving, but dropped out to enlist in the United States Marine Corps when World War II began.
-He served as a pilot, flight instructor, and war correspondent.
+He served as a pilot and flight instructor.